| ctomeegmiu0.jpg

 Dr. Sanford I. Nidich, as well as Dr. Susan Levin Dillbeck, for their

 enlightened guidance and steady support.
+My thanks and love go

 to Dr. Warren and Gloris Shaddock for their trust and patience in my taking a

 promising but uncommon direction in my education.
+I appreciate the

 objective feedback on my research from the professors of Colgate University and

-the University of Rochester, who sought to develop critical thinking ability
+the University of Rochester, who sought to develop critical thinking abilityand open-mindedness in all their students.

 Most of all, I am